lkavi/matchverse-landing-page/README.md

-# SDGP_MatchVerse
+# MatchVerse-LandingPage
-MatchVerse group project
+ A commercial landing page for MatchVerse project.